A Large Collection of Real-world Pediatric Sleep Studies: Methods

 All EDF+ headers were de-identified by replacing the first 256 bytes of the EDF+ file with a standard de-identified header.
+As such, users are advised to ignore all header information in the EDF files (such as patientID, recordID, startdate, duration), but instead rely on the metadata in the accompanying .csv files to interpret the PSG results.
 Annotation channels were read from EDF+ using Python MNE \cite{gramfort_meg_2013} and written to text.
-All EDF+ files were converted to EDF by removing the annotation channel using Luna \cite{purcell_luna_nodate}.
-Annotation text files were then de-identified by replacing any word that was not in a whitelist with `XXX'.
+All EDF+ files were converted to EDF by removing the annotation channel using Luna (\url{https://zzz.bwh.harvard.edu/luna}).
+Annotation text files were then de-identified by replacing any word that was not in a whitelist with ``XXX''.
+This process affected 10,888 annotations, which is about 0.22\% of the total number of annotations (5,046,370).
 The whitelist was a combination of 162 common phrases found in the annotations obtained by manual inspection, and a larger whitelist used by the de-identification program Philter \cite{norgeot_protected_2020}.
 The Philter whitelist contains approximately 195,000 tokens of medical terms and codes and common medical abbreviations, in addition to 20,000 most common English words, and excludes the most common Social Security and Census names.
 The tab delimited, de-identified annotations were then renamed to match the EDF filenames.

-Next, a random date shift was applied within each patient data.
-For each STUDY\_PAT\_ID, a random date shift of +/- 180 days was chosen, and all identified patient data that are linked to the STUDY\_PAT\_ID (i.e. from EHR and Natus) were adjusted.
+To protect every patient's privacy, random date shifts were applied to all data: for each patient (i.e. patients with the same STUDY\_PAT\_ID), one random date shift of +/- 180 days was chosen and applied to all data that are linked to the patient.

+Finally, we considered the risk of re-identification through rare diagnoses.
+Say a malicious user of this dataset is interested in re-identifying a specific patient, and the attacker has some information about the patient such as their sex and race, as well as the fact that the patient has been diagnosed for a very rare genetic disease at NCH.
+If this diagnostic information is visible within the NCH Sleep DataBank, then the malicious user can likely figure out who this patient is, e.g. by searching for a female Asian child born between 2012 and 2016 with this very rare disease.
+Therefore, we redacted rare diagnosis codes from DIAGNOSIS.CSV through the following procedure as an extra precaution.

+The EHR in NCH and the diagnoses table in NCH Sleep DataBank (DIAGNOSIS.CSV) contain several variables.
+One is DX\_CODE (diagnosis code), which holds the International Classification of Diseases (ICD) code for each diagnosis.
+On Oct.
+1, 2015, hospitals in the United States, including NCH, have switched from using ICD 9 (the 9th revision of ICD) codes to ICD 10 (the 10th revision of ICD) codes in EHR.
+Another relevant variable is DX\_SOURCE\_TYPE (diagnosis source type), which indicates whether the diagnosis was given at admission, presented as a part of the patient's previous medical history, etc. We were interested in the ones labeled ``Final Dx'', i.e. the final diagnoses the clinicians gave after relevant examinations and tests.